andyatkinson/andyatkinson.github.io/_posts/2024-04-13-top-5-postgresql-surprises-from-ruby-developers.md

 WHERE completed_at IS NOT NULL;
 ```

 The query that uses this index "searches" (also commonly called a "filter" operation) on the `driver_id` column, but performs an aggregation (an "average") on the `rating` column.

 The `rating` column is listed after the `INCLUDE` keyword, and is said to be a "payload" column.
 Besides being a covering index, looking at the next portion which is the `WHERE` clause portion, this index is said to be a "partial" index.

-A partial index covers a portion of the rows, being scoped to those rows with a `WHERE` clause that's in the index (not the query).
+[Partial Indexes](https://www.postgresql.org/docs/current/indexes-partial.html) cover a portion of the total rows, using a `WHERE` clause in the index definition to perform the scoping.

-Here the index definition is for only the rows with their `completed_at` timestamp set, in other words, "completed" trips.
+Here the index definition applies only to rows with their `completed_at` timestamp set, in other words, the "completed" trips.
+This definition applies to both write and read operations for this table.

 There you have it.
-The index above is said to be a "covering, partial index," and these types of specialized indexes can yield the best possible performance by enabling efficient index only scans.
+The index above is said to be a "covering, partial index," and these types of specialized indexes that combine multiple capabilities, can yield the powerful results that minimize write latency, and greatly reduce reduce read latency with efficient index only scans, creating fast queries!

 ## Viewing Pages Accessed